supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/LabScenarioPreview/Lab-10.md

 ### Lab overview

-In this lab scenario, you will learn how to implement Microsoft Entra ID Authentication for remote access to virtual machines.
+In this lab, you will learn how to implement Microsoft Entra ID Authentication for remote access to virtual machines.
 This will help you gain cross-platform authentication skills, manage user access, ensure secure remote connections and make you a proficient Azure administrator.

 ### Objectives